Adldap2/Adldap2/docs/events.md

 > Broadcasting & Queuing omitted to remove extra dependencies
 > that would be required with implementing those features.
 >
-> If you've utilized Laravel's event system before, this will feel very familiar.
+> If you've utilized Laravel's events before, this will feel very familiar.

 ## Registering Listeners

+> **Note**: Before we get to registering listeners, it's crucial to know that events throughout
+> Adldap2 are fired irrespective of the current connection or provider in use.
+>
+> This means that when using multiple LDAP connections, the same events will be fired.
+>
+> This allows you to set listeners on events that occur for all LDAP connections you utilize.
+>
+> If you are required to determine which events are fired from alternate connections, see [below](#determining-the-connection).

 To register a listener on an event, first you will need to retrieve the event dispatcher from Adldap2: